Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Introduction

 \section{Introduction}

-Currently, the incorporation of human feedback is essential in the development of large language models (LLMs)~\cite{Scalable_agent_alignment_2018}.
-It aligns model behavior with human values and intentions, thereby ensuring that the generated outputs are both useful, reliable, and harmless~\cite{General_2021}.
-Reinforcement learning from human feedback (RLHF) is a widely adopted paradigm for fine-tuning language models~\cite{Deep_RLHP_2022,Finetune_human_2019,RLHF_survey_2023,summarize_RLHF_2020,Llama_2_2023,Secrets_RLHF_II_2024}.
-The process begins with training a reward model that captures alignment with human intent, which is then used to guide the optimization of a policy network, typically through reinforcement learning algorithms such as Proximal Policy Optimization (PPO)~\cite{PPO_2017,Training_follow_2022,RL_not_2022}.
-However, this multi-stage procedure is often time-consuming in practice and poses challenges in training a reliable reward model~\cite{Open_problems_RLHF_2023,Scaling_law_reward_2023,Rlhf_deciphered_2024}.
+Incorporating human feedback has become essential for developing large language models (LLMs), as it aligns model behavior with human values and intentions, ensuring that generated outputs are useful, reliable, and harmless~\citep{Scalable_agent_alignment_2018,General_2021}.
+Reinforcement learning from human feedback (RLHF) is a widely adopted paradigm for fine-tuning LLMs~\citep{Secrets_RLHF_II_2024}.
+It typically involves training a reward model to capture human preferences and using it to optimize a policy via reinforcement learning algorithms such as Proximal Policy Optimization (PPO)~\citep{PPO_2017}.
+Despite its effectiveness, this multi-stage pipeline is often time-consuming and suffers from the difficulty of training a reliable reward model~\citep{Open_problems_RLHF_2023}.

-To streamline the training pipeline, Direct Preference Optimization (DPO)~\cite{DPO_2023} reparameterizes the reward function so that the policy can be learned directly from the preference data without a separate reward model.
-Concretely, it uses the log-likelihood ratio between the policy model and the supervised fine-tuned (SFT) model on the same input as an implicit reward signal, thereby rendering the training process simpler, resource efficient, while still maintaining performance~\cite{Mixtral_2024,Alpacafarm_2023}.
+To streamline the training pipeline, Direct Preference Optimization (DPO)~\citep{DPO_2023} reparameterizes the reward function so that the policy can be learned directly from the preference data without a reward model.
+Concretely, it uses the log-likelihood ratio between the policy and the reference model on the same input as an implicit reward signal, thereby rendering the training process simpler and efficient, while still maintaining performance~\citep{Mixtral_2024,Alpacafarm_2023}.

-\paragraph{Key observations.} Although DPO and its recent variants (e.g., SimPO~\cite{SimPO_2024}) have achieved promising performance, they treat all preference pairs equally during training, neglecting the varying quality levels present in the data collected for preference learning~\cite{Secrets_RLHF_II_2024,Less_is_More_2025,BETA_DPO_2024,RefinedWeb_2023,DPO_w_offset_2024,Dr_DPO_2024,Reward_difference_optimization_2024,Curri_DPO_2024}.
+\paragraph{Key observations.} Although DPO and its recent variants (\myeg SimPO~\citep{SimPO_2024}) have achieved promising performance, they treat all preference pairs equally during training, neglecting the varying quality levels present in the data collected for preference learning~\citep{Less_is_More_2025,DPO_w_offset_2024,Dr_DPO_2024,Reward_difference_optimization_2024,Curri_DPO_2024}.
 However, as demonstrated in~\cref{fig:data_quality}, the high-quality preference pairs can help the model better align with the human preference.
 In contrast, the low-quality pairs with ambiguity between positive and negative samples may instead cause difficulty for representation learning.
 Therefore, the indiscriminate treatment of different data pairs may prevent the model from fully leveraging the data, thereby limiting the final performance.